St Patrick's School, Cork: Saint Luke’s Cross

-In 1840, Brickfields Free School held its last lessons and in September 1841, its pupils and staff moved to a new purpose-built premises at Saint Luke’s Cross.
+In 1840, Brickfields Free School held its last lessons and in September 1841, its pupils and staff moved to a new purpose-built premises at Saint Luke's Cross.
 The new school, which had space for many more students was called St. Patrick's School and in a fundraising letter written at the time of opening the school manager, Rev. Patrick William Coffey, described the new building as having two floors, with the boys using the upper floor and entering the building from the Ballyhooly Road (just above where the pedestrian crossing is now) and the girls using the lower floor and entering from Alexandra Road.
 Coffey described the interior as having been kitted out with desks, blackboards, lockers, and two fireplaces.

 At the time of its opening Saint Patrick's School had 300 pupils on the books, 174 boys and 126 girls.
 Most of the pupils paid 1d a month for their schooling but around 100 pupils paid no tuition.
 The founding school manager, Fr.
 Coffey died of typhus in June 1847 at the age of 42.
 A plaque was erected in his memory in the church.

 In 1863, St. Patrick's Infants' School was opened in a newly built schoolroom, using a donation from the estate of J. Murphy of Clifton, Montenotte.
 The school had 85 students (34 boys and 51 girls), most of whom had transferred from the existing Boys' and Girls' Schools.
 By 1873 the Infants' School had 300 students.

 In 1886, an evening school for adults was opened in St. Patrick's Male School.
 It operated from 19:00 to 21:00, Monday to Thursday.
 When the District Inspector from the Board of Education visited the night school, he found thirty students being taught (all male) and a further 47 on the books, he recommended that the school be funded.

 At the time of the First World War the writer Daniel Corkery was a teacher in Saint Patricks.
 He introduced Gaelic Games to the school in 1917.
-His pupils at the school included the sculptor Seamus Murphy and writer Frank O’Connor.
-Corkery resigned from Saint Patrick’s in 1921 after being passed over for a promotion to Headmaster.
+His pupils at the school included the sculptor Séamus Murphy and writer Frank O’Connor.
+Corkery resigned from Saint Patrick's in 1921 after being passed over for a promotion to Headmaster.
 He would go on to have successful careers in academia and politics.